Summer Camp Help & FAQs.

 Where do the campers stay?

 All campers stay in either the Timber or Cascade Village.
 The boys and girls campers stay in their own village.
-Each cabin can sleep up to 10 people and has a private shower room and a private bathroom.
+Each cabin can sleep up to 8 people and has a private shower room and a private bathroom.
 The campers sleep in bunk beds.
 A mattress is provided, but each camper should bring their own bedding and pillow.
 The cabins are supervised by a counselor who lives in the cabin with the campers.
-Our junior interns also provide additional supervision in the mornings and evenings.

 What does a typical day look like for my camper?